How Alexander Isak’s Roots Can Help Nigeria Qualify for 2026 FIFA World Cup

 It comes down to calculations as the Super Eagles continue their quest to qualify for the FIFA World Cup, which will be co-hosted by the United States, Canada and Mexico.

-Nigeria is on the verge of missing out on another edition of the global showpiece, having failed to qualify for the tournament in Qatar, no thanks to arch-rivals Ghana.
+Nigeria are on the verge of missing out on another edition of the global showpiece, having failed to qualify for the tournament in Qatar, no thanks to arch-rivals Ghana.

-The three-time African champions have started the qualifiers for the 2026 edition on a back foot, managing just two wins in eight matches played so far.
+The three-time African champions started the qualifiers for the 2026 edition on a back foot, but they ended with victories over Lesotho and Benin.

 Super Eagles, Alexander Isak, World Cup, Eritrea, South Africa, Benin